Validating a dynamic input-output model for the propagation of supply and demand shocks during the COVID-19 pandemic in Belgium: Methods

 \subsubsection{Available data and objective function}

-Four time series of economic data were retrieved from three sources: 1) The number of business-to-business transactions were retrieved by Koen Schoors from an anonymous bank with a market share of $\geq 25~\%$ in Belgium, 2) the synthetic GDP was retrieved from the Belgian National Bank (NBB) \citep{NBBstat}, 3) the revenue survey was conducted by the Economic Risk Management Group (ERMG) of the NBB \citep{ERMG_survey}, 4) the employment survey was conducted by the ERMG \citep{ERMG_survey}.
-These time series of data are characterized by a temporal axis and a sectoral axis, i.e. data on these four economic indicators is available at different dates and for different economic activities included in the NACE classification.
-A summary of the relevant characteristics of these time series is given in Table \ref{tab:time_series}.
-A sectoral breakdown of these time series is given in Table \ref{tab:overview_data}.
+Four time series of economic data were retrieved: 1) The number of B2B transactions were retrieved from a bank with a market share of $\geq 25~\%$ in Belgium, 2) the synthetic GDP was retrieved from the Belgian National Bank \citep{NBBstat}, 3-4) the revenue and employment surveys were conducted by the ERMG \cite{ermg2021}.
+These time series of data are characterized by a temporal axis and a sectoral axis, i.e. data on these four economic indicators is available at different dates and for different economic activities included in the NACE classification (Table~\ref{tab:time_series}, Table~\ref{tab:EPNM_overview_data}).
 In total, 115 time series at the level of economic activities and three aggregated (national) time series are available.
 The data are normalized with their pre-pandemic values so that all time series are expressed as a percentage reduction compared to pre-pandemic levels.\\

-To assess the model's performance in matching these time series, the value-weighted average absolute deviation ($\text{AAD}_{\text{vw}}$) is used as \textit{objective function}.
-First, the model projections and the data are averaged to the quarterly level to enhance the interpretability of the results.
-Our original time series of economic indicators, ranging from 2020-03-31 until 2020-03-31 are thus reduced to four quarters: 2020Q2, 2020Q3, 2020Q4, and 2021Q1.
-Consider the time series of synthetic GDP as an example.
-These data are represented in the model by the gross output $x_{i}(t)$, the $\text{AAD}_{\text{vw}}$ of quarter $t$ is computed as follows,
+To assess the model's performance in matching these time series, the value-weighted mean absolute error $\text{MAE}_{\text{vw}}$ is used as \textit{objective function}.
+For the synthetic GDP, proxied by gross output $x_i(t)$,